The City of Victoria is committed to Reconciliation with the Esquimalt and Songhees Nations.

 Through an agile and evolving process, together, we will work to make the culture, history, and modern reality of local Indigenous Peoples become present and apparent throughout the city, and valued in our residents' everyday lives.
 We will build and nurture strong relationships with the Songhees and Esquimalt Peoples that thrive in times of harmony and endure times of strife.
 As a city, we are committed to this work, in alliance with our Indigenous Partners.

-Through this Program, the City will hold fast to the Principles of Reconciliation and will follow a process that will create and use relationships as a foundation for the work together.
+Through the Witness Reconciliation Program, the City will hold fast to the Principles of Reconciliation and will follow a process that will create and use relationships as a foundation for the work together.
 The process will be fluid, flexible, adaptable and foster a long-term relationship between the City and our Indigenous Partners.
+Learn more.

 Background and Updates